Jamar Martin: Miami Dolphins

 On September 6, 2004, the Miami Dolphins claimed him off waivers.
 He was released on September 3, 2005.

 New Orleans Saints

 After being out of football for a season, he signed as a free agent with the New Orleans Saints on July 27, 2006.
 He was cut on August 10.

 New York Jets

 On August 13, 2006, the New York Jets claimed him off the waiver wire.
 He was released on September 20.

-New York Dragons (AFL)
+New Orleans VooDoo

-He signed with the New Orleans VooDoo of the Arena Football League to play the 2008 season, before being traded to New York Dragons.
-He would eventually refuse to report to the Dragons.
+Martin signed with the New Orleans VooDoo of the Arena Football League on October 19, 2006.
+He was placed on refuse to report on February 5, 2007.

+New York Dragons

+On August 30, 2007, Martin and Henry Taylor were traded to the New York Dragons for Mike Horacek and future considerations.
+He was placed on refuse to report on February 4, 2008.

 Coaching career

 After retiring from playing, Martin was named the running backs coach at Westland High School in Galloway, Ohio.